sap-tutorials/Tutorials/tutorials/hana-cloud-mission-trial-8/hana-cloud-mission-trial-8.md

 3. In the field **Select connection type**, choose the option **Create user-provided service instance** from the drop-down menu.

-4. Enter a name for your service and provide the user name and password (Password1) for the `UPS_GRANTOR` user you previously created in step 2 of the [Create Users and Manage Roles and Privileges](hana-cloud-mission-trial-5) tutorial.
+4. Enter the name `MyUPS` for your service name and provide the user name `UPS_GRANTOR` and password `Password1` for this user previously created in step 2 of the [Create Users and Manage Roles and Privileges](hana-cloud-mission-trial-6) tutorial.

     ![USP UI1](ss-13-USP-UI1_.png)